aosabook/500lines/modeller/chapter.md

         start, direction = self.get_ray(x, y)
         self.scene.place(shape, start, direction, self.inverseModelView)
 ``````````````````````````````````````````
+To place a new node, we first create the new instance of the corresponding type of node and add it to the scene.
-We create a new node which is originally at the origin, and we translate it to a point on the ray, a fixed distance from the camera.
+We want to place the node underneath the user's cursor, so we find a point on the ray, a fixed distance from the camera.
+Since the ray is represented in camera space, we need to convert the resulting translation vector into the world coordinate space by multiplying it by the inverse modelview matrix.
+Finally, we translate the new node by the calculated vector.
 `````````````````````````````````````````` {.python}
     # class Scene
     def place(self, shape, start, direction, inv_modelview):